weremoose/hillsideprojects/_posts/2019-10-10-sermon-for-a-bird-2019.md

   - image: /images/sermon_for_a_bird_06.jpg
   - image: /images/sermon_for_a_bird_05.jpg
 ---
+A lecture performance experimenting with the format of a sermon and set within the walls of a deconsecrated church.
+The performance addresses the history of and the desire for the re-introduction of a red-listed bird back to its previous habitat in the south of Sweden.
+Tracing the birds movement as well as the choreography and relationship between the performers and their audience questions of an existential nature are asked.

+Who belongs where?
+Do we need you back?
+Will you be coming back?

-A sermon/performance in dedication of lost birds.
-Performed as part of Biologiska Museets Vänner's event #8 Fåglar ("Birds") at Eric Ericssonshallen  on Skeppsholmen, Stockholm.
+Performed as part of Biologiska Museets Vänners event # Fåglar at Eric Ericssonshallen, Stockholm.
+Eric Ericssonshallen was previously known as Skeppsholmskyrkan and was consecrated in 1842.
+In 2001 it was deconsecrated.

-> Photo credit: Weronika Bela
+Photo credit: Weronika Bela